The 4 Dimensions Of High Potential Talent

 The question are simple: what is high potential?
 How does it differ from high performance?
 How do you measure it?

-At The Talent Enterprise, we define high potential talent as those who have the future capacity to exponentially contribute to the success of their organisation.
-They demonstrate the right behaviour and learning agility along with an aspiration and longer-term commitment to maximising their potential.
+At Mercer Talent Enterprise, we define high potential talent as those who have the future capacity to exponentially contribute to the success of their organisation.
+They demonstrate the right behavior and learning agility along with an aspiration and longer-term commitment to maximizing their potential.

 In the past few years, we’ve done researched with 10,000 managers and leaders representing a cross-section of industries, professions and geographies.
 This work has allowed us to identify 4 universal dimensions present in high potential talent.
 They are: